hall-lab/cloud-polices/PITCHME.md

 ---

+### Google Groups for IAM

+Google groups are managed through G-Suite.
+They allow for granular and continuty in access by adding and removing users.
+Niel and Eddie can make groups, but once created, ownership can be modified.

+---

 ## Access Control Lists (ACL)
 An ACL is a mechanism you can use to define who has access to your buckets and objects, as well as what level of access they have.
 In Cloud Storage, you apply ACLs to individual buckets and objects.